Moh-Qawasmeh/Scheduling-Algorithms/README.md

 # Operating System Scheduling algorithms

-In the operating systems world there are some of algorithms to schedule the processes to enter the cpu.
+In the world of operating systems, there are some algorithms to schedule processes to enter the CPU.
 These algorithms are either non-preemptive or preemptive.
 Non-preemptive algorithms are designed so that once a process enters the running state, it cannot be preempted until it completes its allotted time, whereas the preemptive scheduling is based on priority where a scheduler may preempt a low priority running process anytime when a high priority process enters into a ready state.

-### I have written the code contains four functions, each of them represents an algorithms which I'm going to talk about them.
+### I have written a code contains four functions, each representing an algorithm which I'm going to talk about.

 #### First-Come, First-Served (FCFS)
 - Start jobs in the order they arrive.